-Competency Framework
+Competency framework

-Customer Focus
+Customer focus

-Competency Des cription Behavioural Indicators Effective Customer Interaction Adapting personal style to suit different customers and promptly and effectively responding to their needs.
+Competency description Behavioural indicators Effective customer interaction Adapting personal style to suit different customers and promptly and effectively responding to their needs.
 Where appropriate, initiating and maintaining contact with customers and anticipating issues that may arise.
 Through relationships based on regular contact, gains awareness of customer requirements and anticipates issues.
 Ensures that meeting customer needs is a primary focus.
 Responds promptly and effectively to customer complaints.
-Understanding Customer Needs & Drivers Understanding individual customer needs and their drivers and identifying appropriate responses that look beyond the short term.
+Understanding customer needs and drivers Understanding individual customer needs and their drivers and identifying appropriate responses that look beyond the short term.
 Identifies and adapts relevant TAO products to meet different customer needs.
 Applies customer relationship skills and an understanding of their business to consult with and advise customers on their needs.
 Provides responses that look beyond the short term taking into account the mid to long term relationship and anticipating issues that may arise.
-Customer Analysis & Partnership Creating, developing and implementing strategies for longer term relationships with customers and others.
+Customer analysis and partnership Creating, developing and implementing strategies for longer term relationships with customers and others.
 Analyses customer requirements and selects or designs, and then applies, solutions that meet or surpass accepted standards.
 Quickly identifies and responds to ineffective or non-productive customer interactions.
 Builds strategic alliances with industry bodies, other audit offices and relevant organisations.